-Binge drinking is defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as “a pattern of drinking that brings blood alcohol content to 0.08.
-Usually taking 4 drinks for women, and 5 drinks for men.”
-However, the Substance Abuse and Mental Health Administration (SAMHSA) defines binge drinking as having “5 or more alcoholic drinks on the same occasion for 5 or more days in the past 30 days.”
-Either way, it is the consumption of excessive amounts of alcohol in a short period of time, and can have detrimental effects.
+Some facts about binge drinking everyone should know: Binge drinking is defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as “a pattern of drinking that brings blood alcohol content to 0.08.
+Usually taking four drinks for women, and five drinks for men.”
+However, the Substance Abuse and Mental Health Administration (SAMHSA) defines binge drinking as having “5 or more alcoholic beverages on the same occasion for 5 or more days in the past 30 days.”
+Either way, it is the consumption of excessive amounts of alcohol in a short period and can have detrimental effects.

-In a survey conducted by Harvard University between their students, 62% of admitted binge drinkers confessed to doing something while intoxicated that they later regretted.
-42% admitted to having unplanned sexual activity, 22% unintentionally had unprotected sex, and 69% confessed to drunk driving.
-This behavior also caused some student’s productivity at school to decrease; 62% admitted to missing classes, and 46% fell behind on their work which is not a minor consequence when dealing with a college workload.
+In a survey by Harvard University among their students, 62% of binge drinkers admit doing something while intoxicated that they later regretted.
+Also, 42% admit to having unplanned sexual activity, 22% unintentionally had unprotected sex, and 69% confessed to drunk driving.
+This behavior also caused some student’s productivity at school to decrease.
+At least 62% admit missing classes, and 46% fell behind on their work.

-Binge drinking has been proven to lead to all sorts of consequences, some short term like a fall or a nonfatal car crash, but others can be long term and life-altering such as contracting an STD, liver disease, or neurological damage.
-Drinking has also been linked to aggressive behavior, and is the leading cause of violent acts such as sexual assault and domestic violence.
+Consequences of binge drinking can be short-term, like a fall or a nonfatal car crash.
+Others can be long-term and life-changing such as an STD, liver disease, or neurological damage.
+Drinking is linked to aggressive behavior.
+It is the leading cause of violent acts such as sexual assault and domestic violence.

-Many people believe that by lowering their heavy or binge drinking habits to just moderate drinking (1 drink for women, 2 drinks for men per day) that they will eliminate their problem, but that isn’t the way addiction works.
-One drink usually leads to another, so it’s best to eliminate the alcohol altogether.
-Yes, it is easier said than done, but far from impossible.
+Many people believe that by lowering their heavy or binge drinking habits to just moderate drinking will eliminate their problem.
+But, that isn’t the way addiction works.

 Seeking Treatment for Alcohol Abuse